sdiehl/compiler-crates/docs/src/pest.md

 Profile parser performance on representative input to identify bottlenecks.
 Complex backtracking patterns or excessive rule nesting can impact performance.
 Use pest's built-in debugging features to understand parsing behavior on problematic input.

 Handle errors gracefully with informative messages.
 Pest's automatic error reporting provides good default messages, but custom errors can add domain-specific context.
 Consider recovery strategies for IDE integration where partial results are valuable.

-The combination of pest's declarative grammar syntax, automatic parser generation, and excellent error reporting makes it ideal for domain-specific languages, configuration formats, and programming language prototypes.
-The separation of grammar and implementation encourages clean parser design that closely matches formal language specifications.